-In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter).
-In other cases, we have decided not to include a particular drug on the Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
-For more information, please see Chapter 9.
+some cases, the law does not allow any Medicare plan to cover certain types of drugs (for ore information about this, see Section 7.1 in this chapter). ca other cases, we have decided not to include a particular drug on the Drug List.
+In some uses, you may be able to obtain a drug that is not on the drug list.
+For more information, ease see Chapter 9. nc ch orida Medicaid Agency for Health Care Administration (AHCA) (Medicaid)-covered drugs may of be included on this plan's Drug list.
+If this plan does not cover a specific drug, please neck your Florida Medicaid Agency for Health Care Administration (AHCA) (Medicaid) Drug to see if the drug is covered.